Semi-device-independently characterizing quantum temporal correlations

-the upper bound on $K_{\rm CHSH}$ will be around $2.8284$ (within the numerical precision with $2\sqrt{2}$), same with the Tsirelson bound~\cite{Tsirelson1980} in the spatial CHSH scenario.
+The solution gives us the value of $4$, \je{the maximal algebraic value}.
+This coincides with one of results in \cite{Hoffmann2018}, which states that any correlation admitting the arrow of time can always be realized by quantum theory~\cite{FN1}.
+Even when we consider the dimensional constraint, i.e., the DI+Dim. constraint with $d=2$, the tight quantum upper bound on $K_{\rm CHSH}$ is still $4$.
+The bound is tight since there exists a quantum realization to achieve the bound.
+It is interesting to note that if we further restrict Bob's POVMs to be rank $1$, i.e., the DI+Dim.+Rank constraint with $(d,k)=(2,1)$, the upper bound on $K_{\rm CHSH}$ will be within the numerical precision with $2\sqrt{2}$, same with the Tsirelson bound~\cite{Tsirelson1980} in the spatial CHSH scenario.
 Finally, if we consider the NSIT constraint, the scenario will be the same as that of the spatial CHSH; that is, two-way communication is forbidden.
-The upper bound on $K_{\rm CHSH}$ we obtain is around $2.8284$, within the numerical precision with the Tsirelson bound~\cite{Tsirelson1980}, $2\sqrt{2}$.
-It is computed by the SDP
+The upper bound on $K_{\rm CHSH}$ we obtain is within the numerical precision with the Tsirelson bound~\cite{Tsirelson1980}, $2\sqrt{2}$.
+The different quantum bounds for the latter two with the former two schemes provide an important application: Exceeding the value of $2\sqrt{2}$ \emph{sufficiently identifies} at least one of the following three facts: 1) the underlying qubit measurements are not one rank (i.e., full rank), 2) the dimension of the system is beyond qubit, and 3) there exists one-way communication.